kubeshop/kusk-gateway/docs/customresources/staticroute.md

 ### Route

-**route** specifies how request will be proxied to the upstream with the following fields.
+**route** specifies how the request will be proxied to the upstream with the following fields.

 **route** structure: